 Mako is a very large gas accumulation with a lateral extent of approximately 340 km2.
 With the addition of the Mako South-1 well, four wells have now penetrated the shallow Intra Muda Formation, but Mako South-1 is the only well to have been production tested.
 Testing operations conducted over several days collected a raft of important data.
-Once the Company has had a chance to thoroughly analyse the latest information (both the production test and other down hole data), and aggregate it with that from previous wells, they will be able to progress a development plan.
+The Company is currently progressing the plan of development to be lodged with the Government of Indonesia.

 Conrad is the operator and 90% owner of the Mako South –1 well and the Duyung PSC together with AIM listed Empyrean Energy Plc who is the 10% owner.

 Based on an analysis of the latest 2D and 3D seismic, additional high-impact exploration prospects have been identified in Duyung PSC.
 These prospects are located among the deeper synrift sequences and offer potentially recoverable reserves of more than 2Tcf of gas with condensate or close to 1 billion barrels of oil.